taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 Of course, these are not the only ways.
 Users can develope their own workflow.

-We will proceed this tutorial using the shock tube test as the first exercise, which is located in ``<AREPO_directory>/run/Shock_tube``
+We will proceed this tutorial using the shock tube test as the first exercise, which is located in ``<AREPO_directory>/run/Shock_tube``.
+A python script for generating the initial condition file (``create.py``), a sample parameter file, and a configuration file (Config.sh) are already included in the directory.

 1) Create initial condition file
 ---------------------------------